MrComexs/Windows-IoT-guide/README.md

 # Windows 11 IoT Enterprise LTSC Install Guide
-My personal guide to installing Windows 11 IoT Enterprise LTSC and packages that I might need.
+My personal guide to installing Windows 11 IoT Enterprise LTSC and packages.

+Who is this for, well mostly only for myself since I doubt anyone will like my packages that I have listed down here.
 # Prepparations
+- Create a Windows installation media.
+Ventoy is preferred.
-- Rename the `C:/` drive to a recognizable name to easly overwrite the Windows installation.
+- Rename the `C:/` drive to a recognizable name so you can easly overwrite during the Windows installation.
 - Check the size of you drive to verify that aren't installing it on the wrong drive
-- If you plan dual boot Linux and Windows, install Windows first than Linux since it over write you Linux boot entry
+- If you plan dual boot Linux and Windows, install Windows first then Linux because some motherboards delete EFI boot entries after a windows install
-- Get wifi driver if computer can't use ethernet.
+- Download Wi-Fi Driver if using Ethernet isn't a option
+    - make sure to place the Wi-Fi driver on a USB

 ## Windows 11 ISO installation
 1. Select `Windows 11 IoT Enterprise LTSC` option on which derivative  install.